TobikoData/sqlmesh/docs/reference/notebook.md

                         will be inferred based on the test's name.
   --name NAME, -n NAME  The name of the test that will be created.
 By default,
                         it's inferred based on the model's name.
+  --include-ctes        When true, CTE fixtures will also be generated.
 ```

 #### run_test